sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

                   suggest_diag_prob, override = True)
 {% endhighlight %}

-TabPy should now be communicating with the Python script or iPython notebook.
-Unfortunately, Tableau dashbords connected to exernal services such as TabPy can _not_ be posted to Tableau Public like the chloropeth dashboard.
+TabPy should now be communicating with the Python script.
+Unfortunately, Tableau dashbords connected to exernal services such as TabPy can _not_ be posted to Tableau Public.
 Nonetheless, I improvised and took a 30 second on-screen video to showcase the dashboard.
 After several tedious days of tweaking the design, the final product is depicted in the video below:

 <video width="480" height="320" controls="controls">
   <source src="assets/2018-03-08-Predicting-Heart-Disease-with-Neural-Networks/heart_disease_video_final.mp4" type="video/mp4">